SNEWS2/BEMEWS/README.md

 # BEMEWS
 A python module for calculating the Earth-matter Effect.
-Works standalone or with SNEWPY
+BEMEWS is a standalone module which SNEWPY uses to compute the Earth-Matter Effect for supernova neutrinos.
+The BEMEWS_example.py script shows how to use the module in the standalone mode.
+The EarthMatter flavor transformation class in SNEWPY is essentially the same script but with the output turned off.

 1) You will need the python-devel, pybind11 and setuptools packages